-Community Revitalization Enhancement District Credit
+Community Revitalization Enhancement District Credit 808

 A state and local income tax liability credit is available for a qualified investment made within a community revitalization enhancement district.
-The expenditure must be made under a plan adopted by an advisory commission on industrial development and approved by the Indiana Department of Commerce before it is made.
-The credit is equal to 25% of the qualified investment made by the taxpayer during the taxable year.
+The expenditure must be made under a plan adopted by an advisory commission on industrial development and approved by the Indiana Economic Development Corporation before it is made.
+The credit is equal to 25 percent (.25) of the qualified investment made by the taxpayer during the taxable year.

-Pass-through entities (S corporations and partnerships) are eligible for the credit.
+Pass-through entities (S corporations and partnerships) are eligible for this credit.